China Railway History

 Beijing – Zhangjiakou Railway (Jingzhang Line) is the first railway designed and constructed by Chinese people without foreign assistance.
 This railway connected Fengtai District of Beijing and Zhangjiakou of Hebei Province, with a total length of 201 kilometers.

-In 1916, Beijing - Zhangjiakou Railway was merged into the Beijing - Suizhou Railway.
-Now, it has become a part of to the Beijing - Baotou Railway.
+In 1916, the Beijing - Zhangjiakou Railway was merged into the Beijing - Suizhou Railway.
+Now, it has become a part of the Beijing-Baotou Railway.

 Republic of China (1911 – 1949): Slow Development

-During the Republic of China, Chinese railway developed slowly.
+During the Republic of China, the Chinese railway developed slowly.

-The Second Sino-Japanese War of 1937 – 1945 greatly affected the construction of railway afterwards.
+The Second Sino-Japanese War of 1937 – 1945 greatly affected the construction of the railway afterward.
 A few railroads were built for military purposes.
-Many old and newly-built railways were destroyed in the war.
-By 1948, China had 27,000 kilometers of rail, only 8,000 kilometers was usable.
+Many old and newly built railways were destroyed in the war.
+By 1948, China had 27,000 kilometers of rail, and only 8,000 kilometers were usable.

 People’s Republic of China (1949 – present): Railway Building Boom